etuecke/cs50finalproject/DESIGN.md

     - get_random_movie_from_director()
     - The quiz requires multiple queries to get random movie titles/random years/random words out of movie titles.
 To prevent code duplication, we placed all of these SQL queries in the helper functions file.
 4. get_poster_url():
-    - This function contacts the IMDB API, searches for the movie title using the API key, and parses the results to return the poster url.
+    - This function contacts the IMDB API, searches for the movie title, and parses the results to return the poster url.
     - The url is then used in the src attribute of the image of the relevant html pages to display the image to the user.
     - This helper function is called frequently in our application any time we need to display a poster image for a movie along with the title of the movie